Your browser has turned off or is blocking Javascript.

 Most residential hardwood floors are factory-sealed with polyurethane.
 Floors in older homes may have been sealed after the floors were laid.
 Some hardwood floors are not sealed at all.
-To care for any kind of hardwood floor, including newly installed floors, follow these steps.
+To care for any kind of hardwood floor, including newly installed floors, follow these steps, and use proper hardwood floor cleaners.

 01